chrieke/geojson-invalid-geometry/README.md

 ![](images/invalid_examples.png)

 ### Unclosed Polygon
-The first and last node (also called nodes or vertices) of a Polygon's exterior ring (shell) or inner ring (hole) must be the same, i.e. have identical values.
+The first and last node (corner point, also called vertex/vertices) of a Polygon's exterior ring (shell) or inner ring (hole) must be the same, i.e. have identical values.
 This signifies the start and endpoint of a closed Polygon.
 [Spec](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.6),
 [Example](examples_geojson/invalid/polygon_unclosed_polygon.geojson)